bensonchoyintuitas/intuitas_knowledgebase/docs/level_2.md

 ### Business processes
 ---

-Business processes are the activities and tasks that are performed to achieve the goals of the business.
-Understanding them is necessary to understand:
+Business processes are the activities and tasks undertaken to achieve business goals.
+Understanding them allows the data architecture to uncover:

-- the context in which data is captured and used
+- the context in which information is captured and used
-- concepts and entities that are relevant to the domain and scope of use case
+- key concepts and entities relevant to the domain or use case
-- the relationships between different processes and data
+- relationships between processes and data
-- the context for measures and metrics
+- the basis for defining measures and metrics

 ### Business glossary
 ---